zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recommendations/How to approach OOP questions.md

 ## Define the Core Objects

-- Now that we understand what we're designing, we should consider what the "core objects" in a system are.
+- Now that we understand what we're designing, we should consider what the “core objects” in a system are.
 * For example,
-	* Suppose we are asked to do the object-oriented design for a restaurant.
+	* suppose we are asked to do the object-oriented design for a restaurant.
 Our core objects might be things like Table, Guest, Party, Order, Meal, Employee, Server, and Host.

 ```java
 class Guest{